FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_userClasses/t_st_userClasses.md

 6. In the **User Group** field, enter one of the following:
     -   The name or numerical GID of the group assigned to the user.
 If all characters are numeric, the value is a GID.
 Otherwise, it is group name.
 On Windows, the value can be either the Windows security identifier (SID) of the group or the GID from the `group` file.
     -   An asterisk (`*`) to include users in all groups.
 7. In the **From Address** field, enter a host name, a host name pattern, an IP address, or subnet specification.
-For valid values, see <a href="../../../c_st_ipaddressesandhostnames" class="MCXref xref">IP addresses and host names</a>.
+For valid values, see [IP addresses and host names](../../../c_st_ipaddressesandhostnames).
     Only one host name, an IP address, or subnet specification is allowed.
 8. To define the user class using other user attributes or LDAP attributes, enter a **Custom expression**.
-See <a href="../c_st_custom_expressions#Custom" class="MCXref xref">Custom expressions</a>.
+See [Custom expressions](../c_st_custom_expressions#Custom).
 9. Click the Save icon (![Save](/Images/SecureTransport/SaveIcon2_13x13.png)) in the **Edit** column.
     The status of a new user class is set to Disabled.